 If you thought the word balayage was French for some fancy dance move, you're not alone.
-Laurie, the educator at Thomas Taft Salon answers some common questions about it.
+Here are the answers to some common questions about it.
 The highlights (no pun intended):

 - It doesn't mean painting.
 Balayage literally translates to "sweeping."
 When done correctly, the colorist takes a small section of hair and sweeps the color onto the top.
 Then, he or she may use a paddle to apply more color toward the bottom.
 This method of lightening the ends gives the colorist more control—and creates the effortless sun-kissed highlights everyone wants this time of year.

 - It's not just for blondes.
 Balayage can be used on brunette and redhead clients for multidimensional color.

 - It works on gray hair.
 Balayage is a smart solution for gray hair because it allows the colorist to specifically target gray strands without touching the scalp.
 And, because you don't need to do a single process to cancel out a few grays, it's easier and more natural on your hair overall.